dwarvesf/playbook/operations/hiring-for-operations-team.md

 ---
-title: Hiring For Operations Team
+title: Hiring for Operations team
 date: 2020-01-25
 description: Operations is a very sensitive area of the company, so be very picky.
 A great ops person can dramatically improve the way your company works and make your life a lot easier.
 authors:
   - tieubao
-  - duy
-  - giangthan
+  - duynglam
 tags:
   - operation
   - people